niravb1992/vhosts.local/README.md

-vhosts.local
+About
 ===============

-A simple Python script to create apache virtual hosts in OS X
+This project provides a very simple mechanism to create apache virtual hosts in OS X.

 Prerequisites
 ================